Frequently Asked Questions

 How do I receive accommodations?

 Once you are registered with our office and have met with our director, you can request services by completing any requisite request forms, which are available online and in room 238 Shuster Hall.
-(Documentation of a student's disability is also required in order to remit services.
-For requirements specific to your disability, see CUNY Documentation Guidelines under Registering with Student Disability Services.)
+(Documentation of a student's disability is also required in order to obtain services.
+For additional information, see CUNY Documentation Guidelines under Registering with Student Disability Services.)

 What if I don't have documentation?

-If you have no prior diagnosis or lack documentation of a disability, schedule an appointment with the Office of Student Disability Services in room 238 Shuster Hall, either by calling 718-960-8441 or by stopping by.
-This appointment gives us the opportunity to discuss different options either for evaluation by or for obtaining documentation from a medical professional.
+If you have no prior diagnosis or lack documentation of a disability, schedule an appointment with the Office of Student Disability Services Shuster 238 (718-960-8441) to discuss different options either for evaluation by or for obtaining documentation.
 While we cannot provide accommodations in the absence of documentation, we can provide guidance for securing required documentation.
 Similarly, if your documentation is out of date, make an appointment with our office to discuss the best way to proceed.

 If I register with the Office of Student Disability Services, will my disability show up on my transcript?